-Justin Carpentier (CNRS) is a postdoctoral researcher at INRIA Paris in the team of Jean Ponce and Francis Bach.
+Justin Carpentier (INRIA) is a postdoctoral researcher at INRIA Paris in the team of Jean Ponce and Francis Bach.
 He is a former postdoctoral researcher at LAAS/CNRS in the Gepetto research team.
 He obtained a PhD in Robotics from Université de Toulouse in 2017.
-His research lies at the interface between Robotics, Machine Learning and Control.
+His research lies at the interface between Robotics, Machine Learning, Optimization and Control.
 It is devoted to the embedding of Optimal Control theory inside the formalism of Machine Learning, with Humanoid Robotics as a main target application.

 Carlos Mastalli (CNRS) is currently a Robotics Researcher in the Gepetto Team at LAAS-CNRS working on the topic of multi-contact planning and control in legged robots.
 He received his M.Sc. in Mechatronics, from Simon Bolivar University in 2013, working on a machine learning method for autonomous backhoe machines.
 After that, he completed his Ph.D. on “Planning and Execution of Dynamic Whole-Body Locomotion on Challenging Terrain” in April 2017 at Istituto Italiano di Tecnologia.
 He is also improved significantly the locomotion framework of the HyQ robot.
 He main motivation is to enable move everywhere.
 His research pivots around the combination of the optimal control formalism with the beneficts of machine learning in order to unveil an unified, yet tractable, method for legged locomotion.

 Hassan Hassan (CNRS) is a research engineer at LAAS-CNRS, IT department.
 He received his PhD in Computer Science from Toulouse university in 2006 and joined the CNRS in 2008.
 His activities include project management and IT infrastructure development.